Security in Scenario Plans

 - If a plan is made private, only the Owner of a plan can access it as the creator is the default Owner.

-- The Owner and Co-owner can manage the permission and visibility (public or private) of their Scenario Plans.
+- Owner and Co-owner can manage the permissions and visibility (public or private) of their Scenario Plans.

-Serraview recommends that for a Private Scenario Plan, you always have at least one co-owner.
-Refer to Update the Scenario Plan Details and Security for details on how to change a plan to be private and assign users.
+Serraview recommends that for a Private Scenario Plan, you always have at least one co-owner, see Update the Scenario Plan Details and Security for details on how to change a plan to be private and assign users.

 If a private Scenario Plan does not have an assigned co-owner, and the owner then leaves the organization or takes extended leave, then the System Administrator can assign a co-owner to the private Scenario Plan as they have the Move Administration secured action as part of their System Administrator role (or can be added to a custom role if required).